j-schreiber/partner-billing/README.md

 # Introduction
-This app implements yet another ERP functionality to extend the standard CRM.
+This app implements yet another billing functionality to extend the standard CRM.
 The app is specifically tailored for my personal needs as a consulting and implementation partner.
-It is intended to be used as a template to create your own unlocked package from it.
+It is intended to be used as a template to fork it andcreate your own unlocked package from it with adjustmens you see fit.
 I will continue to add new functionality as I see needed.
+However, everyone is invited to contribute to this implementation.

 # Overview of functionality
-In a galaxy far, far away, this app will provide actual Enterprise Resource Planning functionality.
+In a galaxy far, far away, this app will provide actual Billing / Account Management functionality.
 For now, you can:
-* Create "Projects" to Accounts to track high-level ... well ... business projects.
-NO project management capability!
+* Create Budgets for your Accounts to keep track of hours logged and hours invoiced (against a budget)
-* Add time entries to said Projects to track and estimate efforts
+* Log time entries to track your work (and enrich wich different type of services (products) and the logging resource)
-* Bill these time entries and generate invoices for your accounts
+* Bill these time entries and generate invoices

 For now, I use JIRA to organize work and plan roadmap.
 So no transparency (yet).